PierreTurnbull/SDL_Tower_Defense/README.md

 - If you found a bug, have a suggestion, or if you feel the need for any reason, please write an [issue!](https://github.com/PierreTurnbull/SDL_Tower_Defense/issues)
 - If you want to contribute, feel free to fork the project!
+- If you want to contribute in a graphical way, I am widely open!